NEST – A Showcase for Sustainable Construction and Building Technologies

 As a “future living and working lab”, NEST consists of a central backbone and a basic grid to accommodate exchangeable living and office modules, allowing novel materials and components and innovative systems to be tested, demonstrated and optimized under real-world conditions.

-As partners of NEST, the institute of Technology in Architecture at the Swiss Federal Institute of Technology in Zurich (ETHZ), has joined forces with Supermanoeuvre (sM) and ZJA in a collaborative effort to contribute to the future of construction by developing “HiLo”, a research & innovation unit for NEST in the domain of ultra-lightweight construction, which functions as a duplex penthouse for visitors to the faculty.
+As partners of NEST, the institute of Technology in Architecture at the Swiss Federal Institute of Technology in Zurich (ETHZ), has joined forces with Supermanoeuvre (sM) and the architects ZJA in a collaborative effort to contribute to the future of construction by developing “HiLo”, a research & innovation unit for NEST in the domain of ultra-lightweight construction, which functions as a duplex penthouse for visitors to the faculty.
 Within the team, sM are the design architects of HiLo, while ZJA are partners for the design and development of HiLo’s thin-shell roof.

 HiLo for NEST introduces the following key innovations: